Brussels: Languages

 Owing to migration and to its international role, Brussels is home to a large number of native speakers of languages other than French or Dutch.
-Currently, about half of the population speaks a home language other than these two.
-In 2013, academic research showed that approximately 17% of families spoke none of the official languages in the home, while in a further 23% a foreign language was used alongside French.
-The share of unilingual French-speaking families had fallen to 38% and that of Dutch-speaking families to 5%, while the percentage of bilingual Dutch-French families reached 17%.
-At the same time, French remains widely spoken: in 2013, French was spoken "well to perfectly" by 88% of the population, while for Dutch this percentage was only 23% (down from 33% in 2000); the other most commonly known languages were English (30%), Arabic (18%), Spanish (9%), German (7%) and Italian and Turkish (5% each).
-Meanwhile, surveys from 2023 to 2024 suggest that 29% of the population speaks only languages other than French and Dutch in the home, while residents speak a total of 104 languages, up from 72 in 2001.
+In 2024, 104 different languages were spoken by residents (72 in 2001).
+French was spoken "well to perfectly" by 81% (down from 96% in 2001) of the population, while for Dutch this percentage was only 22% (down from 33% in 2001), and advanced knowledge of English reached 47% (up from 33% in 2001).
+29% of residents grew up in a household where neither Dutch nor French was spoken (20% in 2001), while a further 18% (9% in 2001) grew up speaking at least another foreign language (except Dutch) alongside French.
 Despite the rise of English as a second language in Brussels, including as an unofficial compromise language between French and Dutch, as well as the working language for some of its international businesses and institutions, French remains the lingua franca and all public services are conducted exclusively in French or Dutch.

-The original dialect of Brussels (known as Brusselian, and also sometimes referred to as Marols or Marollien), a form of Brabantic (the variant of Dutch spoken in the ancient Duchy of Brabant) with a significant number of loanwords from French, still survives among a small minority of inhabitants called Brusseleers (or Brusseleirs), many of them quite bi- and multilingual, or educated in French and not writing in Dutch.
-The ethnic and national self-identification of Brussels' inhabitants is nonetheless sometimes quite distinct from the French and Dutch-speaking communities.
-For the French-speakers, it can vary from Francophone Belgian, Bruxellois (French demonym for an inhabitant of Brussels), Walloon (for people who migrated from the Walloon Region at an adult age); for Flemings living in Brussels, it is mainly either Dutch-speaking Belgian, Flemish or Brusselaar (Dutch demonym for an inhabitant), and often both.
-For the Brusseleers, many simply consider themselves as belonging to Brussels.
+The original dialect of Brussels (known as Brusselian, and also sometimes referred to as Marollian), a form of Brabantic (the variant of Dutch spoken in the old Duchy of Brabant) with a significant number of loanwords from French, still survives among a small minority of inhabitants called Brusseleers (or Brusseleirs), many of them quite bi- and multilingual.
+The ethnic and linguistic self-identification of Brussels' inhabitants can be distinct from the French and Dutch-speaking communities.
+For French-speakers, it can vary from Francophone Belgian, Bruxellois (French demonym for a local inhabitant), Walloon (for people who migrated from the Walloon Region); for Flemings, it is mainly either Dutch-speaking Belgian, Flemish or Brusselaar (Dutch demonym for an inhabitant), and often both.
+For Brusseleers, many simply consider themselves as belonging to Brussels.

+Since 2021, the Brussels-Capital Region has recognised the Brussels regional languages, such as Bargoens, Beulemans, Flemish Brusselian and Marollian, as intangible cultural heritage.